flowersnlyrics/butterfly_ballot/README.md

 Spring 2019 @ Boston University

 # Getting Started
+Each team member should be able to reproduce each other's work.
+Please document carefully any necessary installation instructions so that everything is repeatable.
 ## Hardware Needed
 BeagleBone Black Rev C <br/>
 Logictech C920 1080p USB Webcam <br/>